 Louisiana's Food: An Insider's Guide

 Ask anyone what they like the best about Louisiana and they'll mention our food.
-While our reputation for tasty cuisine gets travelers here, it’s our excellence that makes them return.
+While our reputation for tasty cuisine invites travelers here, our excellence makes them return.

-- Gumbo (GUM-bo) is a hearty stew thickened with a browned roux (ROO), flour and oil mix, okra and filé (FEE-lay), ground sassafras leaves.
+- Gumbo (GUM-bo) is a hearty stew thickened with a browned roux (ROO), a flour and oil mix; okra; and filé (FEE-lay), ground sassafras leaves.

-- Jambalaya (jum-buh-LIE-uh) is a seasoned rice dish made with meat or seafood and is similar to Spanish paella.
+- Jambalaya (jum-buh-LIE-uh) is a seasoned rice dish made with meat or seafood, similar to Spanish paella.

-- Étouffée (eh-too-FAY), which literally means smothered, is meat with butter sauce and chopped vegetables.
+- Étouffée (eh-too-FAY), which literally means smothered, is a dish of seafood or game, bechamel and chopped vegetables.

 - Andouille (AHN-do-ee) is a spicy sausage.

-- Boudin (BOO-dan) is a spicy rice and meat sausage.
+- Boudin (BOO-dan) is a spicy rice-and-meat-filled sausage.

 Creole and Cajun Food in Louisiana